gmbecker/rmongodb/README.md

     R --no-save < tests/test.R

 We advice using RStudio (www.rstudio.org) for the package development.
 The RStudio .Rproj file is included in the repository.

+### Versioning
+We use a three step version number system, e.g. v1.2.1:
+* first: major changes as new C libraries
+* second: for each new stable CRAN release
+* third: for each new github version ready for testing